Seattle aims to clamp down on indoor smoking lounges after violence

 “Far too many smoking lounges attract and sustain illegal, violent activity that has no place in our neighborhoods,” Murray said.

-The city did not elaborate on how the homicides are tied to the lounges but a Seattle police department spokesman said they occurred in the vicinity of the businesses, as did other crimes such as theft, trespassing, disturbances, and assault.
+The city did not say how it knows the homicides and other violence are tied to the lounges, and a Seattle Police Department spokesman did not immediately respond to a request for information.

 The city estimates there are about a dozen indoor smoking lounges.
 They typically offer customers water pipes for smoking tobacco.